MicrosoftDocs/microsoft-salescopilot-docs/articles/administrator-settings-for-viva-sales.md

   - bap-template
 ---

-# Microsoft 365 Copilot for Sales admin settings
+# Administrator settings for Sales solution in Microsoft 365 Copilot

 As a tenant administrator or CRM (customer relationship management) administrator, you can use administrator settings to customize how your users experience Copilot for Sales in Outlook and Teams, including who can use AI capabilities, for all environments in your organization.